You're due when?

 Don’t feel obligated

-Say no to parties if you are feeling under the weather or tired.
+Say no to added obligations whether it's making cookies, decorating, or shopping if you are feeling under the weather or tired.
 The more stressed you are the less prepared you’ll be to fight off infections and illness.
 You need a strong body to recover after birth.

 Freeze holiday leftovers for meals after baby is born